nebari-dev/nebari-docs/docs/docs/how-tos/nebari-gcp.md

 The terminal will prompt you to press <kbd>enter</kbd> to check the authentication credentials that were added as part of the preceding `qhub init` command.
 Once Nebari is authenticated, it will start its infrastructure deployment process, which will take a few minutes to complete.

-Once you reach the `04-kubernetes-ingress` stage of the deploy process you will be prompted to set the **A/CNAME** records manually for your registered domain name.
-Please follow the instructions in the [Nebari DNS](/how-tos/domain-registry.md) section for more information regarding the domain `A/CNAME` records and how to automatically generate them.

 If the deployment is successful, you will see the following output: